fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

 display only shows a single symbol (from 0 to 9).

-Each single-digit display accepts a `next` command that changes it to the next symbols, for instance, from 0 to 1, 1 to 2, from 2 to 3, etc, and from 9 back to 0.
+Each single-digit display accepts a `next` command that changes it to the next symbols, for instance, from 0 to 1, from 1 to 2, from 2 to 3, etc, and from 9 back to 0.

 .. exercise:: 2 points
    :label: lab/sequences/counter/algo
    :nonumber:

-   Implement the `increment` function of the counter, that increases its value by one.
+   Implement the `increment` function, that increases the counter value by one.

    .. code-block:: java